quicwg/base-drafts/draft-ietf-quic-transport.md

 size to allow for unknown tunnel overheads or IP header options/extensions.

-### Handling of ICMP Messages by PMTUD {#icmp-pmtud}
+### Handling of ICMP Messages by PMTUD {#pmtud}

-PMTUD {{!RFC1191}} {{!RFC8201}} relies on reception of ICMP messages (e.g., IPv6
-Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
+Path Maximum Transmission Unit Discovery (PMTUD; {{!RFC1191}}, {{!RFC8201}}) relies on reception of ICMP messages (e.g., IPv6 Packet Too Big messages) that indicate when a packet is dropped because it is larger than the local router MTU.
 DPLPMTUD can also optionally use these messages.
 This use of ICMP messages is potentially vulnerable to off-path attacks that successfully guess the addresses used on the path and reduce the PMTU to a bandwidth-inefficient value.

 An endpoint MUST ignore an ICMP message that claims the PMTU has decreased below the minimum QUIC packet size.